 By Glen C. Strathy

-When we explain something – when we “tell” what happened - we are removing ourselves from the action.
-Telling informs the reader.
+For the reader, narrative summary feels like someone telling them about something that happened, rather than experiencing it firsthand for themselves.
 For example, imagine you are writing a newspaper article, telling readers about an accident that took place.
 You might say something like...

 “A collision occurred at 10 PM last night on the corner of Pine and Maple streets when a sports car failed to stop at a red light.
 A blue minivan containing a woman and three children was struck on the drivers side.”